dingodb/dingo-docs/docs-dingo-postgresql/recover-user-deleted-service.md

 bosh deployments
 ```

-This will output a table of deployments, including your `cf-xxxxxx` deployment for Pivotal Cloud Foundry itself.
+This will output a table of deployments, including your `cf-xxxxxx` deployment for Pivotal Cloud Foundry&reg; itself.

 ```
 +---------------------------------------+-...